RISD-Code-Lab/spring2020/README.md

 The lab section will be about 90 minutes and will meet 6 to 9 times over the course of the semester.
 Each meeting will consist of introducing a concept, providing you a short prompt/exercise designed to help you learn the concept, and then open work time, where we’ll walk around and support you as you solve the problem.

+👉*Please [sign up]*(https://docs.google.com/spreadsheets/d/1UJF4e9RK39tvByTza2kSOql0mAdfO2C_T2cvvQUYP0s/edit?usp=sharing) by the Sunday prior to the session if you plan to attend each session, so that we can plan for the appropriate number of students.

 # Schedule

 ## Code Lab Session 1: Let's get organized.

 Topics:
 - Getting Started
 - Text editors